SNazgul/FACloud/README.md

 # FACloud
-Windows client that represents an FTM server as cloud storage
+Windows client that represents an FTP server as cloud storage